Tatum O'Neal: Young career

 On April 2, 1974, at age ten, Tatum O'Neal won the Academy Award for Best Supporting Actress and the Golden Globe Award for New Star of the Year – Actress for her performance in Paper Moon, released in May 1973.
 The youngest ever to win a competitive Academy Award, she turned nine years old during filming in autumn 1972.
 O'Neal played the role of Addie Loggins, a child con artist being tutored by a Depression-era grifter played by her father.
 In her 2010 appearance on RuPaul's Drag Race, O'Neal stated that her father had not attended the Academy Awards ceremony with her due to his busy schedule.

 O'Neal starred in films such as The Bad News Bears (1976) with Walter Matthau, International Velvet (1978) with Christopher Plummer and Anthony Hopkins, and Little Darlings (1980) with Kristy McNichol, and co-starred in Nickelodeon (1976) with her father and in Circle of Two (1980) with Richard Burton.

-She was cast in Split Image but had to be let go during filming because she was too young (seventeen) for night schools and was replaced by Karen Allen.
+She was cast in Split Image but had to be let go during filming because she was too young (seventeen) for night scenes and was replaced by Karen Allen.
 She appeared as the title character in the Faerie Tale Theatre episode "Goldilocks and the Three Bears" (1984).

 Later career

-O'Neal appeared in only five films during the next 15 years, one of them being Basquiat (1996) as Cynthia Kruger.
+O'Neal appeared in only five films during the next 15 years, one of them being Basquiat (1993) as Cynthia Kruger.

 In the early 2000s, O'Neal returned to acting with guest appearances in Sex and the City, 8 Simple Rules for Dating My Teenage Daughter, and Law & Order: Criminal Intent.
 In 2005, O'Neal began a recurring role as Maggie Gavin in the firehouse drama series Rescue Me, portraying the unbalanced and lively sister of Tommy Gavin, played by Denis Leary.

 In January 2006, she participated in the second season of ABC's reality series Dancing with the Stars with professional partner Nick Kosovich.
 They were eliminated in the second round.
 She went on to do commentary for the series on Entertainment Tonight.

 From 2006 to 2007, she portrayed the vindictive and psychotic Blythe Hunter in the MyNetworkTV drama Wicked Wicked Games.
 She appears opposite Nashawn Kearse and Vanessa Williams in the film My Brother (2007).

 In 2008, she appeared in the Lifetime original film Fab Five: The Texas Cheerleader Scandal.
 The film is based on a true story which took place at McKinney North High School in Texas.
-She portrayed the mother of the main character, Brooke Tippit, and became close friends with the character's actress, Ashley Benson, whom she mentored in acting.
+She portrayed the mother of the main character, Brooke Tippit, and became close friends with Ashley Benson, the actress who played her character's daughter, whom she mentored in acting.

 In 2021, O'Neal appeared in the film Not to Forget, which aimed to raise awareness and funds for the fight against Alzheimer's disease.
 The movie, directed by Valerio Zanoli, stars Karen Grassle and five Academy Award winners: O'Neal, Cloris Leachman, Louis Gossett Jr., George Chakiris, and Olympia Dukakis.